No Fees

 What Benefits and Damages Can an Injured Worker Recover?

-When you’re injured or sustain an occupational disease on the job, your employer must have coverage in place to reimburse you for the expenses you incur.
-Payment of these benefits is contingent upon the claim being “accepted:”
+When you’re injured in a workplace accident or sustain an occupational disease on the job, your employer must have coverage to reimburse you for the expenses you incur.
+When injured employees submit a claim, payment of these benefits is contingent upon whether or not the claim is accepted.

 • Medical benefits